spotDL/spotify-downloader/docs/usage.md

   --fetch-albums        Fetch all albums from songs in query --id3-separator ID3_SEPARATOR
                         Change the separator used in the id3 tags.
 Only supported for mp3 files.
-  --ytm-data            Use ytm data instead of spotify data when downloading using ytm link --cookie-file COOKIE_FILE
+  --ytm-data            Use ytm data instead of spotify data when downloading using ytm link.
-                        Path to cookies file.
+  --add-unavailable     Add unavailable songs to the m3u/archive files when downloading.

 Web options:
   --host HOST           The host to use for the web server.